UltraVPN Full Review: Ultra Fast with Ultra Value

 Broadband is simple and forward; the higher the broadband is, the higher the speed.
 However, if the number of users in a server with specific broadband is too high, the final rate of speed per user might drop.

-The server's proximity also players a vital part; the further away the server is from a PC's location, the longer the response time is, translating into lag-time.
+The server's proximity also plays a vital part; the further away the server is from a PC's location, the longer the response time is, translating into lag-time.

 When browsing and aiming for security, the closest server is automatically chosen.
 As for streaming, in order to avoid slowing down, they have 34 servers set in North America.